robiulhr/hashnode/clhrvfjga000009mm0hh75aru.md

 * While the timer is running, the JavaScript engine continues executing other code if there is any.
 It doesn't wait for the timer to expire before moving forward.

-* After the specified time interval (e.g., 3 seconds) elapses, the timer expires, and the callback function provided to `setTimeout` is moved from the Web API to the `callback queue`.
+* After the specified time interval (e.g., **javascript wait 5 seconds**) elapses, the timer expires, and the callback function provided to `setTimeout` is moved from the Web API to the `callback queue`.
 The callback queue holds the functions that are ready to be executed.

 * The `Event Loop` is responsible for continuously monitoring both the `call stack` and the `callback queue`.
 It checks if the call stack is empty.